 Smoke & Paint Grenades

-Only Vintage Paintball custom fill paint grenades may be used.
+Only Vintage Paintball paint grenades may be used.
 Anyone caught using outside paint grenades will be asked to leave without refund.
 All smoke grenades must be thrown at least 20 ft from any netting.
 All smoke grenades must be cold burning Enolya grenades.

 Radio communication is allowed.
 Any type of Jammer is prohibited.
 Channel 8 is the default Channel for Staff and Emergency.
-Eliminated players, players in the staging area, parking lot or anyone not on the playing field may not communicate with live players on the field and vice versa.
+Eliminated players and players in the staging area or parking lot or anyone not on the playing field may not communicate with live players on the field and vice versa.
 “Dead men, don’t talk.”

 All markers/guns must chronograph under 280 FPS.
 FSR rounds must chronograph at 260 FPS.
 Players should check their guns several times a day to make sure they do not shoot over 280 FPS at any time.
 Firing modes and BPS for the Vintage BIG Game are open with no limit or cap.
 No shooting or dry firing in the staging area and parking area.
 All players are responsible for their own gear.
 Please be responsible.